damian-pastorini/reldens-docs/importers/objects-importer.md

 }
 ```

-In order to complete the objects crete we need to know the room ID for that object.
+In order to complete the objects creation we need to know the room ID for that object.
 Since manually writing the room IDs would be difficult and unclear to which room the object is going to be assigned, here we can use the `roomsNames`.
 The importer will fetch the rooms IDs and create one `object` per each specified room here.
 In the case above the 2 objects are going to be created in 3 rooms.